gabyalcala/Tareas_BioinfRepro2019_GAG/Stacks_4.1.3.md

 ## 4.1.3 Running process_radtags

-Here is how single-ende data received from an Illumina sequencer might look:
+Here is how single-end data received from an Illumina sequencer might look:

 ```
 % ls ./raw